Extending Advanced Monitoring

 Creating Custom Views

-The default view for a dashboard shows everything in a predefined time interval without an filters applied.
-You may want to create different views to give you different contexts for the information on your dashboard, which can be useful for troubleshooting or analyzing your estate.
+The default view for a dashboard shows everything in a predefined time interval without any filters applied.
+You can create different views to give you different contexts for the information on your dashboard, which can be useful for troubleshooting or analyzing your estate.

 For more information about managing custom views, see Saved Views in the Datadog documentation.